JBRonaldHandiwinata/react_workflow/README.md

    - Click buttons and checkboxes
 3. **View Output**: See real-time visualization in the right panel

+### Saving Workflows

+1. **Create Workflow**: Build your workflow with nodes and connections
+2. **Click Save Button**: Use the "💾 Save Workflow" button in the control panel
+3. **Download File**: The workflow will be saved as a uniquely named JSON file
+4. **Organize Files**: Move downloaded files to the `promos` folder for organization

+The saved JSON files contain:
+- Complete workflow structure (nodes and edges)
+- Metadata (creation date, version, node count)
+- All component configurations for process nodes
+- Unique file names with timestamp and random ID

 ## 🎨 UI Design Philosophy

 ### Color Scheme